Lucia Dlugoszewski: Background and early years

 The daughter of Polish immigrants, Dlugoszewski was born and raised in Detroit.
 Beginning at the age of six, she studied piano under Agelageth Morrison at the Detroit Institute of Musical Arts, also known as the Detroit Conservatory of Music.
 Later in life, she studied pre-med at Wayne State University, where she also took physics courses.

-Surprised and disappointed by an unsuccessful application to medical school in 1950, Dlugoszewski spontaneously moved to New York City, where she would spend the rest of her life.
-In New York, Dlugoszewski took piano lessons from Grete Sultan and studied analysis with Felix Salzer and composition with Edgard Varèse.
+In 1950, Dlugoszewski moved to New York City, where she became based for the rest of her life.
+In New York, she took piano lessons from Grete Sultan and studied analysis with Felix Salzer, composition with Edgard Varèse, and John Cage.

-Apart from a handful of piano preludes and sonatas, Dlugoszewski had written little music prior to 1950, but once in New York, she quickly became a prolific composer of experimental music, including several open-form works.
-Dlugoszewski was married to dancer and choreographer Erick Hawkins until his death in 1994.
+In New York, Dlugoszewski became involved with the New York School of experimental composers, collaborating with artists and exploring new approaches to composition.
+Dlugoszewski began working with dancer and choreographer Erick Hawkins in 1951; they married in 1962 but kept their wedding a secret until after Hawkins' death in 1994.

 Compositions

+Virgil Thomson described hers as "music of great delicacy".
 Dlugoszewski's compositions have been recorded for Nonesuch Records, Folkways, CRI, and other important contemporary music labels.
 Her 1975 piece Abyss and Caress, for trumpet and small orchestra, was commissioned by the New York Philharmonic and premièred by Pierre Boulez.
 In 1977, she became the first woman to win the Koussevitzky International Recording Award with Fire Fragile Flight, for 17 instruments – the work became a signature piece for the Philadelphia ensemble Orchestra of Our Time.
 The recordings for Nonesuch and CRI released in the 70s were reissued by CRI in 2002 as Disparate Stairway Radical Other along with new work for string quartet and timbre piano.

 Beginning in 1957, Dlugoszewski cultivated a professional and personal relationship with the dancer and choreographer Erick Hawkins.
 Dlugoszewski, a dancer herself, wrote chamber and orchestral scores for the Erick Hawkins Dance Ensemble as well as for the Foundation for Modern Dance.
 Her music for dance includes Journey of a Poet, written for and executed by Mikhail Baryshnikov, and Taking Time to be Vulnerable, for Pascal Denichou.
 She also contributed music for chamber ensemble to the soundtrack of the 1962 avant-garde film Guns of the Trees, directed by Jonas Mekas.
 A very early performance of her timbre piano can be heard in her music for Marie Menken's 1945 film Visual Variations on Noguchi, a score perhaps added later in the early 50s when the composer had arrived in New York.

 During a conversation with Cole Gagne in the early 1990s, Dlugoszewski expressed ambivalence at having composed so many collaborative pieces, pointing out that while writing for film and dance allowed her music to be heard by enormous numbers of listeners, those audiences could not give her music their undivided attention.

-Dlugoszewski composed dozens of pieces for a variety of instruments and ensembles; below is a small selection of her total works.